What Is the HEERF?

 - GBSC signed and returned to the Department of Education the Funding Certification and Agreement for Emergency Financial Aid Grants for Students under the CARES Act.

 - As required, GBSC has used 50% of the funds allocated to us under CARES Act Section 18004(a)(1) to provide Emergency Financial Aid Grants to students.
 This 50% was $77,498, nearly 100% of which came from federal sources.
 In other words, as of 5/15/2020 GBSC has already distributed to students the entire amount allocated to us for this purpose.
+Since all of these funds have been distributed, this is the final report for the student portion of the 18004(a)(1) funds.

 - Based on GBSC records at the time of the distribution, we had 123 students who met the eligibility requirements, meaning they had both (a) demonstrated eligibility under Section 484 of Title IV of the Higher Education Act of 1965 and (b) Enrolled in campus classes (that is, not enrolled entirely online) on March 13, 2020.
 This number does not include students who are Title IV eligible but are enrolled entirely online, as GBSC was not allowed to award them funds from this grant.
 Additionally, 14 students may have been able to receive funds, but when contacted did not demonstrate that they qualified under Section 484 of Title IV of the Higher Education Act of 1965, so GBSC could not award them funds.